 The official Facebook group is worth joining for customer support.
 When I couldn’t figure out how to download a time-lapse video of one of the recipes I made, the company responded quickly and I had my video ready to share.

 One of the newest features is the ability to create custom programs.
 This is great for folks who want to streamline a family recipe, but it’s also great for creating variations on existing recipes, so shortbread cookies and oatmeal cookies can have their own programs.

 What’s Included: Multiple options

 The Generation 2 oven I tested came with the Gourmet Package (now called the June Oven Plus for the Generation 3 oven), which includes three air fryer baskets, an extra baking/broiling tray, and a three-year subscription to the premium recipes.
 The air fryer baskets allow air to flow all around food for air frying or for dehydrating, and since all three can be used at once, it means more food can be cooked than with the single oven rack, although some recipes call for lining the bottom rack with foil to catch drips.
 The extra tray was also welcome, as was the recipe subscription.
 There is now another option, called the June Oven Premium, which adds the enameled cast iron grill/griddle, a pizza peel, and a high-end thermometer, along with the standard one.
 If that’s not enough, there’s a new egg-cooking tray available for separate purchase that has wells for neatly cooking eggs.
 Of course, it can be used for other things, too.
 I used it for baking cookies that had a tendency to spread too much.
 The wells confined them neatly.

 One interesting use of the air fryer baskets is for air-popping popcorn.
 The kernels are placed in one basket and a second basket is placed upside-down on top, creating a completely enclosed basket.
-While we prefer buttery popcorn, it was a healthy option, and ridiculously fun to watch.
+Bonus: It is ridiculously fun to watch.

 Price: Right for the technology